 It is used to stamp proteins by the process of glucosylation.
 It does not occur free in nature but is widely distributed in combination as the polysaccharide mannan, e.g.-ivory nut.
 It is also found as the constituent of glycoproteins

 it is a ketohexose and is commonly called the fruit sugar, as it occurs in fruit.
 It is a sweet sugar sweeter than glucose and sucrose.
 It is found in honey as laevulose.
 In the seminal fluid of man fructose is the chief source of energy for sperms.

 A heptose is a monosaccharide containing seven carbon atoms.
-General formula is C7H14O7.
-Examples are Sedoheptulose It is a keto-heptulose found in plants of the sedum family. (most of the aldoses end in “-oses” and ketoses end in “uloses” e.g. erythrose and erythrulose).
+The general formula is C7H14O7.
+Examples are Sedoheptulose It is a keto-heptulose found in plants of the sedum family. (most of the aldoses end in “-oses” and ketoses end in “-uloses” e.g. erythrose and erythrulose).

 A chiral carbon is an asymmetric carbon which is linked to four different groups of molecules.
 Presence of asymmetric carbon gives rise to isomers within the same compound.